Mera Peak Expedition

 - 2 trekking pants

 - underwear.
-(Fine technical fibers such as Carline or Polartec fibers)
+(Fine technical fibres such as Carline or Polartec fibres)

-- 1 or 2 breathable Carline shirt and T-shirts
+- 1 or 2 breathable Carline shirts and T-shirts

 - 1 fleece jacket.
 It is warm, light and dries quickly)